Identities#

 It is possible to create a company identity that is not associated with a specific individual but is issued with documents that identify a company.
 Company identities are only relevant for a few companies.
 The way they are created differs from how individual identities are created.
 For more information, see Company identity creation.

 Every account on the chain must be derived from an identity that is verified and signed by an approved identity provider.
-It is publicly visible which identity provider issued an identity for an account, and who the anonymity revokers are for the account and the identity.
+It is publicly visible which identity provider issued an identity for an account, and who the identity disclosure authorities are for the account and the identity.
 In addition to this basic information which enables regulatory compliance, an account owner can choose to publicly reveal other values on their account.
 These values are called attributes and can be, for example, nationality or country of residence.
 Publicly accessible attributes enable anybody to check the attributes before interacting with an account.
 Being able to see who issued the identity enables whoever wishes to interact with an account to judge the level of risk in the transaction.
 If you choose to reveal attributes, you should have a good reason to do so.
 The general recommendation is not to reveal attributes.

 Attributes#